 If you are a resident of California, you may have protections, subject to certain limitations, under the CCPA notice.
 In general, consumers subject to this notice will be those who do not have an existing customer relationship with State Farm.

 General California consumers and customers of State Farm should click here for applicable CCPA notice

 Current and former State Farm: job applicants, employees, State Farm Agents, agent team members, contractor and person we interact with in their capacity of representing another business (eg. business to business contacts) click here for the applicable CCPA Notice

 If you are a California resident and would like to exercise your CCPA rights, utilize the applicable link below to access and complete the data access request form.

-Illinois and New York require notices to victims of domestic abuse of their rights granted by each state.
+Some states require notices to victims of domestic abuse of their rights granted by each state.

 Read Illinois Domestic Abuse Notice